-“Vulnerability” is a word that pops up a lot around Round Table Companies.
+“Vulnerability” is a word that pops up a lot around Round Table Companies, when we're writing a book or meeting together.
 It’s our North Star, the light we write by.
 It shows up on t-shirts and company art installations, and there’s even a game called Vulnerability is Sexy™.
 Turn around and, yep, there’s that word again.

 I’ll admit it: my path to understanding vulnerability in writing has been a bit of a winding one, with a few big obstacles.
 It may be the pragmatist in me, but I like specifics and tangibles.
 Something I can hold in my hands.
 Early on, this pragmatism led me to quite a few questions, namely, What the heck is this vulnerability stuff and what does it have to do with writing?
 Isn’t telling the story and connecting with readers enough?